 - Get off the bus/train one or two stops early

 - If you have the space, spend some time outside in the fresh air and do some gardening

-- Go for a walk, run or cycle once a day – or try the Couch to 5k programme if your new to running
+- Go for a run, walk or cycle – or try the Couch to 5k Programme if you are new to running

 - Walk your dog at a brisk pace

 If you are starting something new or are new to exercise, please ensure you stay safe and follow any advice given by your GP.
 Please click here to view the Dorset Mind disclaimer for physical activity.
 We ask you to read and become familiar with this before taking part in any new form of physical activity or exercise.

 Exercise at home

 There are also some great ways to exercise at home, which can be found by following the links below.